ruyfreis/ruyfreis.github.io/index_en.md

 # Welcome (_Bem-Vindos_) [<span>&#x1f1e7;&#x1f1f7;</span>](index.md)

-Ruy Freitas Reis holds a bachelor's degree in Exact Science (2012), Computer Science (2013) and Computational Engineering (2014) at the Universidade Federal de Juiz de Fora (UFJF), a master's degree (2014) and a doctorate (2018) in Computer Modeling at the UFJF as well.
-He is currently Adjunct Professor in Computer Science Department at the UFJF.
-He has experience in computational modelling, bioheat, computational immunology, finite difference method, finite volume method, finite element method, distributed, and high-performance computing.
+Ruy Freitas Reis holds bachelor's degrees in Exact Sciences (2012), Computer Science (2013), and Computational Engineering (2014) from the Federal University of Juiz de Fora (UFJF).
+He also earned a master’s degree (2014) and a Ph.D.
+(2018) in Computational Modeling from the same institution.
+He is currently a professor in the Department of Computer Science at UFJF.

+His research interests include computational modeling, bioheat transfer, computational immunology, finite difference, finite volume, and finite element methods, Monte Carlo-based methods, as well as distributed and high-performance computing.

 ## News (_Novidades_)